-Law and order were much needed in the wild and wooly community, in fact, it became so bad, that in 1874, the lawlessness required the military to declare martial law on the town as the Fort Griffin soldiers tried to run many of the lawbreakers out of town for good.
+Law and order were much needed in the wild and wooly community it became so bad that in 1874, the lawlessness required the military to declare martial law on the town as the Fort Griffin soldiers tried to run many of the lawbreakers out for good.

-In the next three months, the Fort Griffin vigilantes shot two more horse thieves and hanged six others.
+The Fort Griffin vigilantes shot two more horse thieves and hanged six others in the next three months.
 In the meantime, Sheriff Larn hired John Henry Selman to work for him, but the two were not what they appeared to be.
 Instead of controlling the area crime, they controlled the vigilantes, rustling cattle and otherwise terrorizing the county.
 After serving less than a year as sheriff, Larn resigned and moved on to outright cattle rustling.
 Within a year, a warrant had been issued for Larn’s arrest, and the new Sheriff William Cruger, who had formerly been Larn’s deputy, was tasked with arresting him.

-Bringing Larn in on June 22, 1878, Cruger shackled him to the floor of the jailhouse to prevent a breakout by Larn’s supporters.
-Instead, the next night, the Tin Hat Brigade stormed the jail intending to hang Larn.
-When they found they couldn’t lynch the shackled man, they shot him in his cell.
-At about the same time an unknown man was found hanging outside of town and the town marshal, William C. Gilson, went missing.
-The rumor was that Gilson knew too much about the going-ons of the vigilantes and was killed in order to keep him quiet.
+Bringing Larn in on June 22, 1878, Cruger shackled him to the jailhouse floor to prevent a breakout by Larn’s supporters.
+Instead, the Tin Hat Brigade stormed the jail intending to hang Larn the next night.
+They shot him in his cell when they found they couldn’t lynch the shackled man.
+At about the same time, an unknown man was found hanging outside of town and the town marshal, William C. Gilson, went missing.
+The rumor was that Gilson knew too much about the vigilantes’ going-ons and was killed to keep him quiet.